osuosl/streamwebs/docs/source/development/dev_docs.rst

 Testing
 -------
-The tests directory is located in streamwebs_frontend/streamwebs/ and contains subdirectories (such as " models" and "views"), each of which contains files that test individual models, views, etc. To run tests, you must be in the same directory in which manage.py is located, i.e. /streamwebs_frontend/:
+The tests directory is located in streamwebs_frontend/streamwebs/ and contains subdirectories (such as "models" and "views"), each of which contains files that test individual models, views, etc. To run tests, you must be in the same directory in which manage.py is located, i.e. /streamwebs_frontend/: